Zombie (The Cranberries song): BBC and RTÉ ban

 The music video for "Zombie" was banned by the BBC because of its "violent images".
 It was also banned by the RTÉ, Ireland's national broadcaster.
 Instead, both the BBC and the RTÉ opted to broadcast an edited version focusing on footage of the band in a live performance, a version that the Cranberries essentially disowned.
 Despite their efforts to maintain the original video "out of view from the public", some of the initial footage prevailed, with scenes of children holding guns.
-The song reached No. 14 on the UK Singles Chart.